rachel-s123/social-intelligence-dashboard/reports/market_overviews/netherlands.md

 - [Source 45]: Our New Motorcycle: The 2025 BMW R 1300 GSA Adventure!
 - [Source 46]: 25 AMAZING!
 LIGHTWEIGHT ADVENTURE BIKES OF 2025
 - [Source 47]: 2025's Top 7 New & Updated Adventure Bikes Under $10K
-- [Source 48]: New For 2025 BMW R12 G/S: A Dirt-Ready Retro - Wisconsin BMW Motorcycle Club
+- [Source 48]: New For 2025 BMW R 12 G/S: A Dirt-Ready Retro - Wisconsin BMW Motorcycle Club
 - [Source 49]: AJP PR7 Adventure 650 Motorcycle Review - Mad or Nomad
 - [Source 50]: New KTM 390 Adventure R and 390 Adventure X on their way for 2025
 - [Source 51]: Trans Euro Trail: Home